gerson02/k8sDemo/README.md

 ## 2. Create the cluster

-az aks create -g k8sDemo -n AKSDemoCluster --enable-managed-identity --node-count 1 --enable-addons monitoring --generate-ssh-keys
+<code> az aks create -g k8sDemo -n AKSDemoCluster --enable-managed-identity --node-count 1 --enable-addons monitoring --generate-ssh-keys </code>

 ## 3- To connect to the cluster, you need the kubectl client that you can install with this command:

-az aks install-cli
+<code> az aks install-cli </code>

 ## 4-Connect to the cluster

-az aks get-credentials --resource-group k8sDemo --name AKSDemoCluster If you prefer you can use a graphical UI to interact with the cluster using a solution called "Lens"
+<code> az aks get-credentials --resource-group k8sDemo --name AKSDemoCluster </code>

+If you prefer you can use a graphical UI to interact with the cluster using a solution called "Lens"